How Covid-19 is Affecting Funerals

 Face coverings must be worn, unless exempt at all indoor funeral services.
 This will include our staff, who will also wear them at outdoor services.

-Services are still being held, some crematoria have removed service books and spaced chairs to allow social distancing.
+Some crematoria have removed service books and spaced chairs to allow social distancing.
 This varies between the individual crematoria.
 Most offer the option of a video link or webcast, so those unable to attend can see the service.

 York Crematorium is limited to a 20 minute service (it is possible to extend this by booking an adjacent service time, at an additional cost), limited to 18 and 5 mourners in the large and small chapel respectively.
 When entering the Chapels, the chairs are all spaced 2m apart, you are free to move them to sit with your household/bubble, though we do ask they are returned to the marked areas at the end of the service.